vishvAsa/notes/history/paganology/Aryan/satem/indo-iranian/indo-aryan/steppe_remnants.md

 ## Kurus
 > There were people with uniquely Indian admixture operating even in Central Asia around the time of the Aryan transition.
 This suggests that Indo-Aryan power was actually straddling their steppe base & northern India.
 I believe the memory of the former is that of the uttara-kuru-s. ...
 [I] hold that a branch of these steppe kuru-s re-emerged with another allied clan the kamboja much later on the Iranians side to form the elite of the hAkamAnashIya dynasty. - MT

+> Even the original Indo-Aryan confederation seems to have straddled the Indian & steppe zone to the north because Narasimhan et all reported at least 1 in the steppe with clear Indian admixture from roughly that time. - MT

 ## Massagetae
 Tomyris, a legendary female ruler who is said to have reigned for 50 years over the Massagetae kingdom.